Omega-84/airflow_data_engg_project/README.md

 <br>

 ## How to recreate this project??
+This project requires some money(INR 50-100) to be completed successfully as it uses AWS paid services not part of the free tier.
+If you wish to proceed kindly do so on your own discretion.
+You have been alerted.

 1. First of all clone this repository onto your local machine.
 Run the following command on the command line <br>
 `git clone https://github.com/Omega-84/airflow_data_engg_project.git`